amarsrivastava19/Nemesis-Engine/README.md

 "Child abductions by strangers" are one of the most dangerous crimes that law enforcement agencies like the FBI investigate.
 This is because this class of crime comes with it a rapidly shrinking response window:

 **First responders typically have around 90 minutes to ascertain where an abductor and victim might be.
 They then have another 90 minutes to carry out a rescue attempt.
-This is because after the 3-hour mark, around 75% of victims are either never seen again or are subject to great physical and mental harm.**
+After this critical 3-hour mark, around 75% of victims are either never found again.**

 -----------------------------